 Cost of consumables when budgeting for medical tourism

 Consumables are non-reusable items that are utilized during the procedure and for surgical dressing.
-Examples of this include sutures, gauze, cotton, gloves etc. The number this amounts to varies from facility to facility.
-If you are interested in budgeting for this, you should inquire from the international patient department or directly from your treating doctor.
+Examples of this include cotton, IV lines, gauze, sutures, gloves, etc. The cost of these consumables varies from facility to facility and on the type of procedure.
+If you are interested in preparing an accurate medical tourism budget that includes the cost of consumables, you should inquire about the cost of consumables from the international patient department of the healthcare facility you are planning to visit.

 Cost of lab and imaging fees when budgeting for medical tourism

-Cost of blood transfusion fees (if needed) when budgeting for medical tourism
+Cost of Blood transfusion fees (if required) when budgeting for medical tourism

 Cost of operation theatre charges when budgeting for medical tourism

-Cost of ICU charges (if needed) when budgeting for medical tourism
+Cost of Intensive Care Unit charges (if required) when budgeting for medical tourism

-These charges can’t be budgeted for as a patient cannot know in advance of such a necessity.
-However, if you are attaining medical services for a complicated medical condition, it might be a good idea to ask about the price of the ICU services per night just to gauge what the possible additional expenses may amount to.
+The need for an ICU can rarely be predicted in advance, as it mostly arises due to complications which cannot be predicted either.
+Hence, these charges cannot be budgeted in advance.
+However, if you require medical services for a complicated medical condition, it is a good idea to ask about the price of the ICU services that are charged, just to gauge the possible addition to your medical bill.

-Cost of treatment when budgeting for medical tourism
+Assessing the nature of treatments when budgeting for medical tourism

 Cost of recovery when budgeting for medical tourism